-The project is a major research project, conducted and written up as an independent piece of work with support from the student’s appointed supervisor.
+The course culminates in a major research project, which is conducted and written up as an independent piece of work with support from your appointed supervisor.

 A UK first or upper second class honours degree or equivalent in ANY degree that doesn’t include a strong data science component including those in social sciences, the arts and humanities, business, and sciences.

 Candidates with health-related and medicine degrees are strongly encouraged to apply.

 Evidence of competence in written and spoken English if the applicant’s first language is not English: